 So, we’ll start with the basics.
 I’m assuming you all know about my adorable little munchkin of a furball, Rusty?
 If not, I’ll be brief because I’ve talked about him a lot and I’m sure you’re all sick of it.
 He’s a yorki-poo who is going to be 11 months old tomorrow!
 He’s brown and black, hence the name Rusty.
 He is my second shadow and will not chew on a toy or bone unless I am in clear sight of him.
 He lays outside the bathroom door when I’m putting on make-up or doing my hair – I like to say it’s to protect me but who knows?
 He gets jealous of the laptop getting more attention than him so he feels the need to sit on my lap and lay his head on my keyboard to prevent my hands from typing and instead I resort to massaging his paws – he’s weird and really enjoys us massaging his hands and feet – spoiled!

 You all know how amazing my husband is, and if you don’t I’ll just tell you; he’s amazing.
-I had a checklist of what I wanted in a guy, I gave it to God, and He sent me Paul.
-The rest is history.
 He co-shoots with me and is my business partner and we couldn’t work better together.
 I still consider us newlyweds even though it’s been over a year since we got hitched.
 After getting married we did what the American Dream says: bought a starter house and a puppy.
 Children will come when the time is right.
 I used to say I wanted to have enough children to make a baseball team – as of right now, who knows?
 In my family, we had three children.
 When one of us was gone (usually my brother – he was in the Army) it felt like something was missing in our house.
 So naturally I never want that to happen so I’ll just have 9 kids.
 Makes sense, right?
 (For those of you freaking out, I’m kidding…or maybe not!)

 This leads me to my family.
 You can’t write a personal blog post and not incorporate your family.
 I am the youngest child of three; my brother is the oldest and lives all the way in New York, and my sister is clearly the second oldest and she lives all the way an hour away from me.
-Basically, Paul and I moved out to the boonies.
+Paul and I moved out to the what we call, “the country.”
 We grew up in St. Paul but have now ventured away and surprisingly, we love it out here.